-If there are any photos which you would prefer not to use, please contact the Media Manager on 01392 890915.
+If there are any photos which you would prefer not to use, please contact the Media Manager via 01392 890890.

 Data Protection

 The Club will ensure it, and all external organisations involved in the keeping of people's data, comply with relevant data protection legislation, including the GDPR regulations.